drgy/glub/README.md

 # glub
-Compilation configurator for OpenGL applications.
+Compilation configurator for OpenGL applications, available at [glub.drgy.dev](https://glub.drgy.dev).
 More information on contributing can be found in [wiki](https://github.com/drgy/glub/wiki).

 ## Quick start